-I’m excited to announce my new favourite restaurant in Farrer Park, Lai Huat Seafood Restaurant.
+I’m excited to announce one of my new favourite restaurants near Farrer Park, Lai Huat Seafood Restaurant.
 I have been there twice in the last fortnight.
 The food is so darn tasty (it’s recession-worthy), not to mention reasonably priced.
 Let me start with my number one dish, the noodles.

 Now, I have been a part-time keto dieter for a year now.
 I only eat carbs when necessary.
 Here, it is absolutely necessary.
 The kuay teow (hor fun) is incredible.
 They serve it dry – the way it outta be, with chunky prawns and strips of tender pork.
 The ribbons of noodle are so thick and possess an ever-so-subtle smokey seasoning with just the right amount of soy for taste.
 I could eat a whole plate of these noodles on my own.
 It costs $4 / $6 / $10 for a small, medium or large serving.

 Obviously, any respectable seafood restaurant knows how to prepare good prawns.
 The prawns at Lai Huat are fresh and cooked to order – normally in the shell, but you can ask for them to be peeled if you prefer.
 They can do prawns in sambal, butter, pepper, or black sauce, or in drunken or cereal-style.
 I recommend the pepper prawns.